shyambhat/InstagramKit/README.md

 For detailed instructions on configuring, authenticating and using InstagramKit, refer to the [Authentication Guide](https://github.com/shyambhat/InstagramKit/wiki/Authentication-and-Usage).

-Note: _For your app to POST or DELETE likes, comments or follows, you must apply to Instagram here : https://www.facebook.com/help/instagram/contact/185819881608116# _
+Note: To use POST or DELETE requests to change likes, comments or follows, you must [apply to Instagram here](https://www.facebook.com/help/instagram/contact/185819881608116#).

-Read about implementing Pagination for your requests effortlessly in the [Pagination Wiki]. (https://github.com/shyambhat/InstagramKit/wiki/Pagination)
+Read about implementing Pagination for your requests effortlessly in the [Pagination Wiki](https://github.com/shyambhat/InstagramKit/wiki/Pagination).

 Download and run the Demo Project to understand how the engine is intended to be used.